Soeva

-Soeva is a village in Audru Parish, Pärnu County, in southwestern Estonia.
+Soeva is a village in Pärnu municipality, Pärnu County, in southwestern Estonia.
 It has a population of 77 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.

 Most of the village's territory is occupied by the Nätsi-Võlla Nature Reserve.
 The settlement itself is located by the Pärnu–Lihula road (nr.
 60).